LEGAL AID SOCIETY OF HAWAI‘I

 • 401K plan with employer matching.

-• Parental leave plan after one year of employment with 8 weeks of fully paid leave.
+• Parental leave plan with 8 weeks of fully paid leave available after one year of employment.

 • Free employee assistance plan - up to 6 sessions per year also available for household members.

-• Paid time off includes 7 hours of vacation and 4 hours of sick leave accrued each month, one personal day and 14 paid holidays annually (15 during Election Year).
+• Paid time off includes 21 days of vacation, 12 sick days, one personal day and 14 paid holidays annually (15 during Election Year).

 Home